open-access-policies/health-tech/Operational/Policies/op-pol-001.md

 ### 3. Policy

-**[Company Name]** shall implement comprehensive cryptographic controls to protect the confidentiality, integrity, and authenticity of sensitive information throughout its lifecycle.
+**[Company Name]** shall implement and maintain comprehensive, auditable cryptographic controls to protect the confidentiality, integrity, and authenticity of sensitive information throughout its lifecycle.

 **3.1 Encryption Requirements**